metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 #### _Key Injuries_

+AJ Brown hasn't been practicing so far this week, citing illness as the reason he's been sidelined.
+I wonder just how badly that episode of food poisoning got to him last weekend.

+The Chiefs two most critical pieces on offense outside Patrick Mahomes remain banged up, though both Kelce and Hill are expected to play this Sunday.

 #### _History_

 These teams faced one another twice two years ago, but nothing more recent than that.
 Both of those contests were competitive, though Kansas City won decisively in the rematch.